 Professor Fairfax graduated with honors from Harvard College, the University of London, and Harvard Law School, where he served as an editor of the Harvard Law Review and was awarded the Heyman Fellowship for Government Service.
 Professor Fairfax clerked for Judge Patti B. Saris of the U.S. District Court for the District of Massachusetts and for Judge Judith W. Rogers of the U.S. Court of Appeals for the District of Columbia Circuit.

 Professor Fairfax is a member of the Board of Directors of the Historical Society of the District of Columbia Circuit, a barrister of the Edward Bennett Williams Inn of Court, a Fellow of the American Bar Foundation, and an elected member of the American Law Institute.
-In 2019, Chief Justice Roberts appointed Professor Fairfax to serve on the Judicial Conference of the United States, Advisory Committee of the Rules of Criminal Procedure.
+In 2019, Chief Justice Roberts appointed Professor Fairfax to serve on the Judicial Conference of the United States, Advisory Committee for the Rules of Criminal Procedure.